coolmangoman/Portfolio/README.md

 **Goal:** To analyse how factors like genre and number of episodes affect the rating and viewership of Korean Dramas on streaming platforms in 2023.

 **Summary:**
-- Extracted data from two online drama databases 'MyDramaList' and 'FlixPatrol'
+- Extracted and cleaned data from 'MyDramaList' and 'FlixPatrol' to analyse factors influencing Korean drama ratings and viewership.
-- Cleaned, joined and visualised drama data using Python and Tableau, discovering insights such as dramas with fewer episodes having higher viewership and gritty dramas with genres like Military, Crime and Psychological having higher audience ratings.
+- Discovered that dramas with fewer episodes had higher viewership, while genres like Military, Crime, and Psychological scored higher audience ratings.
+- Visualised these insights in an interactive Tableau dashboard for data exploration.

 ---
 ### Examining the Causes of Employee Attrition